hibtc/cpymad/doc/getting-started.rst

-While it can be necessary to use :meth:`~cpymad.madx.Madx.input` for some constructs like macros or loops, most of the time your most favorable option is to use the :meth:`~cpymad.madx.Madx.command` method.
+While it can be necessary to use :meth:`~cpymad.madx.Madx.input` for some constructs like macros or loops, most of the time your most favorable option is to use the :attr:`~cpymad.madx.Madx.command` attribute.
 It provides syntactic sugar for composing regular MAD-X commands from python variables and feeding the generated command string to :meth:`~cpymad.madx.Madx.input`.